 Target Behavior Definition

 Target behaviors should be defined operationally, meaning that anyone reading the definition can identify whether or not the behavior is occurring.
-For more information on writing operational definitions, see the post: Examples of Operational Definitions: 3 Key Components.
+For more information on writing operational definitions, see the post: Operational Definitions: Clearly Define the Behavior.
 In this post, I discuss the difference between topographical and functional definitions and provide examples of each.

 Here’s an example that builds on the goal for Beth above: